csiro-hydroinformatics/streamflow-forecasting-tools-onboard/README.md

 ## Installation

-As of April 2018 most of the software tools are not publicly available; you should have received a link to downloadable packages and files.
-Follow the instructions for your platform
+Software packages are not publicly downloadable but access for evaluation or research purposes can be arranged upon request.
+Once you have received a link to downloadable packages and files, follow the instructions for your platform:

 * [Installing on Window](./doc/install_windows.md)
 * [Installing on Linux](./doc/install_linux.md)